afiaka87/glide-finetune/README.md

 [![Neverix Finetuning Notebook](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/neverix/glide-tuning)
 Thanks to neverix from the EleutherAI discord for all the help with this!

-Finetune the base 64 px GLIDE-text2im model from OpenAI on your own image-text dataset.
+Finetune the GLIDE-text2im on your own image-text dataset.

+New:

+- finetune the upsampler as well.
+- drop-in support for laion and alamy.

 ---